Miguel de Molinos: Early life and education

-He was born in 1628 near Muniesa (Teruel), in Aragon, a village around 60 mi south of Zaragoza.
-His birthdate is unknown, but church records indicate he was baptised on 29 June 1628.
-He moved to Valencia in his youth and undertook religious education with the Jesuits there at the College of St Paul.
-He was ordained in 1652, and seemingly took his doctorate shortly thereafter at Coimbra.
-He held a benefice in the church of Santo Tomas and was confessor to a community of nuns.
+Molinos was born in 1628 at or near Muniesa, in the province of Teruel, Aragon, a village about 60 mi south of Zaragoza.
+His date of birth is uncertain, but parish records show that he was baptised on 29 June 1628.
+He moved as a young man to Valencia, where he studied with the Jesuits at the College of St Paul.
+He was ordained priest in 1652 and later held a benefice in the church of Santo Tomás.
+He also received permission to serve as confessor to women religious.

-On 4 June 1662, Molinos was admitted to the local chapter of the School of Christ, a religious brotherhood that would play an important role in his later life in Rome.
-He seems in these early years in Valencia to have held a number of secondary roles in the chapter's leadership, at least one of which earned him a place on the chapter's governing body.
+On 4 June 1662 Molinos was admitted to the Valencian chapter of the School of Christ, a religious confraternity devoted to penitence, mental prayer, and spiritual renewal.
+The School of Christ emphasized mental prayer, recollection, and devotion to the humanity of Christ, and it later played an important role in Molinos's Roman career.
+He held several offices in the Valencian chapter, at least one of which gave him a place on its governing body.